Inedo/inedo-docs/Content/proget/feeds/maven/howto-migrate.md

 * [Direct download](#direct-download): Requires that the repository is using the [Maven Indexer](https://maven.apache.org/maven-indexer/).
 *Examples: JFrog Artifactory, Sonatype Nexus*

-* [Importing from a Folder](#folder-import): Recommended when the repository does not have a maven indexer.
+* [Importing from a Folder](#folder-import): Recommended when the repository does not have a Maven Indexer.
 *Examples: MyGet, Azure DevOps/Azure Artifacts, GitHub*

 * [Uploading using a script](#script-upload): Recommended when ProGet does not have access to your Maven repository and it's inconvenient or complicated to put files on a ProGet server or a network share.